 - Reference letters

 Practise the interview

 Practise interview questions at home.
-If you are still in college, there may be a career guidance counsellor who will run interview prep meetings.
+If you are in college, there may be a career guidance counsellor who will run interview prep meetings.
 These are an excellent resource to help you build confidence in your interviewing skills.
 It's also a good idea to prepare questions to ask the interviewer as they may ask you if you have any at the end of the interview.
 Do some research on the company beforehand to understand their background and values and make sure to ask questions that cannot be found on their website.